Costa Rica Day Trip.

 Tips for Day Tours from San José

-- Pack layers regardless of season: San José sits at 1,170m; Monteverde at 1,400m is genuinely cold and frequently misty even in dry season.
-Bring a light waterproof jacket on every tour — cloud forest means cloud, and that means rain at any time of year.
+• Pack layers regardless of season: San José sits at 1,170m; Monteverde at 1,400m is genuinely cold and frequently misty even in dry season.
+Bring a light waterproof jacket on every tour, as cloud forest means cloud, and that means rain at any time of year.

-- Leave early for volcano views: Both Arenal and Poás cloud over by mid-morning most days.
-The single most common complaint in reviews is arriving too late and getting cloud cover instead of crater or cone.
+• Leave early for volcano views: Both Arenal and Poás cloud over by mid-morning most days.
+A common complaint in guest reviews is arriving too late and getting cloud cover instead of crater or cone.
 Tours departing by 6:30–7am give you the best window.

 Frequently Asked Questions